Linoyit/DillerProject/README.md

 # DillerProject

-Created for the reunion event of Diller 2010 group.
+Created voluntarily for the reunion event of Diller 2010 group.

 Were they can access:

-	1. The event itinerary + navigation
+	1. The event itinerary + use navigation
 	2. Upload photos to a shared gallery
-	3. Play a nostalgic trivia game that includes questions about the experiences they shared together.
+	3. Play a nostalgic trivia game that includes questions about experiences they shared together.

 **open source